Services

 Additional Notes

-- DEI approval at the Part I and Part IV stage are moved immediately to the Office of Human Resources.
+- DEI approval at the Part I and IV stages are moved immediately to the Office of Human Resources.

 - DEI maintains the affirmative action function of the university and reserves the right to inquire at every stage of a search, halt or close a search at any stage.

-- DEI requires faculty and staff who are serving or interested in serving on university searches to attend our Search Committee Orientation workshops listed under Professional Development & Trainings.
+- DEI requires faculty and staff who are serving, or interested in serving, on University searches to attend our Search Committee Orientation workshops.

-- Visit Human Resources / Interview Exchange for Employment Opportunities at Binghamton University.
+- Visit Human Resources for Employment Opportunities at Binghamton University.

 Bias Incident Reports